daedalusLAB/mario_plumber/is_there_a_person_in_the_video/Readme.md

 # IS THERE A PERSON IN THE VIDEO?

 - Author: [Raúl Sánchez](raul@um.es)
-- Tags: video, person, detection, object, detection, opencv, python
+- Tags: video, person, detection, object, detection, openpose, python

 # Description